vamsikrishna-1530/reassessment/Angular.md

 ✅ **Service Workers** → Enabling offline support.
 ✅ **Caching Strategies** → Using Workbox for better performance.
 ✅ **Push Notifications** in Angular apps.

+# Interviewer: **Can you explain whether Angular follows the MVC pattern?**

+### Candidate:
+Sure, Angular does not strictly follow the MVC (Model-View-Controller) pattern in a traditional sense.
+Instead, Angular follows a component-based architecture.

+- **Component-Based Architecture**: Angular breaks the user interface into smaller, reusable components rather than following the traditional MVC pattern.

+- **Services and Dependency Injection**: Angular uses services to manage business logic and data communication, which can be injected into components as needed.

+- **Modules**: Angular applications are organized into modules, which help in structuring the application at a higher level.

+While it incorporates elements similar to the MVC pattern such as separation of concerns, Angular's approach is more flexible and modern by focusing on components and services.